So if the same data is presented by different credit bureaus, it should yield the same result, or credit score.

 “The ability to use a common score across the three CRCs minimizes consumer and lender confusion,” said VantageScore Solutions President and Chief Executive Officer Barrett Burns, in a press release.

 “Because of VantageScore’s consistency across all three CRCs, lenders who use it will be better able to delineate risk in a predictive manner.”

 This is pretty important because many banks and mortgage lenders currently rely on the middle of our 3 credit scores when making a decision to extend credit.

-And borrowers have to worry about disparities between their credit scores, which are often the result of different reporting by bureaus using the same data.
+And borrowers have to worry about disparities between their credit scores, which are often the result of different reporting by bureaus using the same or similar data.

-This increased consistency could lure more creditors over to VantageScore, which is currently a small fish compared to the all-powerful Fico score.
+This increased consistency could lure more creditors over to VantageScore, which is currently a very small fish compared to the all-powerful FICO score.